Take a look at these examples:

 A class point system is a powerful tool for motivating students and encouraging positive behaviour in the classroom.
 By providing external validation through rewards, this system keeps students engaged and committed to their learning goals.
 Here’s why adopting a class point system is beneficial:

-- Improved academic outcomes: By offering rewards for achievements, a class point system motivates students to consistently put in effort, leading to better academic performance as they strive to earn points and recognition.
+By offering rewards for achievements, a class point system motivates students to consistently put in effort, leading to better academic performance as they strive to earn points and recognition.

-- Enhanced teacher focus: With a point system in place, teachers can spend less time managing discipline and more on teaching.
+With a point system in place, teachers can spend less time managing discipline and more on teaching.
 It helps maintain classroom order and promotes good behaviour, allowing educators to focus on delivering high-quality instruction.

 Reward systems help encourage students to complete and submit their homework on time.
 The National Association of School Psychologists suggests that it’s rather shocking that without rewards, students don’t complete it.

-7. Helps students with special needs
+Satisfied students with special needs

 A classroom reward system can benefit students with special needs.
-For example, Children with ADHD have trouble staying in their seats or completing assigned work.
+For example, children with ADHD have trouble staying in their seats or completing assigned work.
 But they benefit from being rewarded for things that they do well.

 Disadvantages of the reward system